PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_tutorial_loops.md

 | [Python3](https://www.python.org/downloads/)  |3.7 |*python --version* |
 | [Jupyter Notebook](https://jupyter.org/index.html) | 4.4.0 | *jupyter --version* |
 | [python-igraph](https://igraph.org/python/doc/tutorial/install.html) | 0.8.0 | *conda list* or *pip list* |

+**Warning:** Be careful of the igraph installation and follow the website instructions carefully.
+When installing via pip or conda, specify "*python-igraph*" instead of "*igraph*".
+{: .notice--primary}

 [^version]: Other versions may be compatible with this code, but those listed are known to work for this tutorial